0x0000dead/Irvin-curves/README.md

 3. You can set up advanced settings such as steps and limitations for either concentration or temperature.
 4. You can zoom in/out specific area on the plot.
 Also, you can export curves in either pdf or text.
 You have to *Add curve* before export.
 5. You can click and hold the mouse to get the value of the holding point under the plot.
-6. The value of current parameters showed under the curve at index -1.\nNote that any concentration is multiplied to 1e10.
+6. The value of current parameters showed under the curve at index -1.
+Note that any concentration is multiplied to 1e10.

 **Result**
 ![Image of Yaktocat](Images/res.png)